alisaifee/limits/doc/source/custom-storage.rst

 =======================

-The **limits** package ships with a few storage implementations which allow you to get started with some common data stores (redis & memcached) used for rate limiting.
+The **limits** package ships with a few storage implementations which allow you to get started with some common data stores (Redis & Memcached) used for rate limiting.

 To accommodate customizations to either the default storage backends or different storage backends altogether, **limits** uses a registry pattern that